What is Osteoarthritis?

 X-rays help in the diagnosis of osteoarthritis by showing the wearing out of the cartilage in the form of a narrow space between the bones.
-The magnetic resonance imaging test makes use of the radio waves and magnetic field to generate the images of the bone.
+The magnetic resonance imaging test makes use of radio waves and magnetic fields to generate images of the bone.

 This test is beneficial in analyzing the exact cause of pain.
 Apart from these, lab tests like blood tests and joint fluid analysis also help in diagnosing osteoarthritis.